jpallent/roco222/journal.md

 Practical 4: motor control with Arduino
 =======================================

+* Step one is to place the motor shield onto the arduino board as shown:
 ![Step25 Image][Image25]

 [Image25]: https://github.com/NodrogJRB/ROCO222/blob/master/Images2/Practical_4/I_1_1.jpg?raw=true

+This code is used to make the motor rotate :
 ![Step26 Image][Image26]

 [Image26]: https://github.com/jpallent/roco222/blob/master/motor1.jpg

+The code tells us that pin 12 controls the direction the motor spins, pin 3 controls the speed at which it rotates and pin 9 is the break. we can set direction and speed by setting their pins as either HIGH or LOW and we can enable the break by setting it HIGH.
+The max speed the motor can go would be set by setting it to 255 and the min speed by setting it to 0.

 Practical 5: stepper motor and arduino
 ======================================